25 years to reach maturity

 Prunus laurocerasus is a large, evergreen shrub in the Rosaceae family.
 It grows vigorously and has a spreading habit, producing glossy green leaves measuring up to 15cm long.
+Also commonly known by the names Cherry Laurel, English Laurel, Common Laurel and Laurel Cherry, amongst others.
 Flowers are small, white and arranged densely on raceme structures.
-A raceme is a triangular-shaped structure, it is a form of unbranched inflorescence where flowers are attached by equal length stalks, the oldest flowers are formed at the base and new blooms from the tip as the plant grows.
+A raceme is a triangular-shaped, unbranched inflorescence where flowers are attached by equal length stalks, the oldest flowers are formed at the base and new blooms from the tip as the plant grows.
 Racemes measure around 12cm in length and the flowers lead onto shiny, cherry-like fruits.
 The fruits are red during development, ripening to black.
 This species is part of the Royal Horticultural Society “Plants for Pollinators” initiative to showcase plants which support pollinator populations by providing ample amounts of nectar and/ or pollen.
 A great choice for encouraging pollinating insect wildlife into your garden!

 Special features of Cherry Laurel

 Some of the many plants which you can take semi-ripe cuttings from in summer.Explore Plants for Summer Cuttings